kharann/Kharann/README.md

 ### Howdy 👋

 Welcome to my GitHub page.
-I am Kharann and I like to tinker with stuff.
+My name is Kharann and I like to tinker with stuff.

-- 🕺 My favorite theme is Gruvbox
+- 🎓 I'm currently studying at NTNU, Trondheim in Norway
-- 🐧 I really like Linux
+- ⚙️ I'm currently learning dotnet and more about architectural design patterns.
-- 💻 I've mostly written React with Typescript, Django (Python) and a moderate amount of Rust.
+- 📚 I'm currently reading Clean Architecture and Dune
-- ☁️ I would love to learn more about DevOps, Cloud and Software Architecture (DDD <3)!
+- 💼 I'm gonna work at @finn-no this summer!
-- ✨ I love doing volunteer work.
+- 🙌 I'm currently volunteering as a developer at @dotkom
-- 📚 I love to read, both technical and non-technical ones.
+- 📫 Drop me a kind [email](kharann@protonmail.com) if you want to talk :)

-- ⚙️ I'm currently learning Rust and the magic of Cloud
+*last updated 2021/22/2*